Leo-Park1214/Background-Embedding-Memory/README.md

 This setting is our table1 results setting

-To ensure stability, we ran each experiment 5 times with different seeds.
+To ensure stability, we ran each experiment 5 times with different random seeds.

 ## Main outputs